 Mom was born in 1946 in Monroe, Utah, in central Utah.
 It was a small farming community, sandwiched by the even smaller communities of “Frog Town” on the north and “Monkey Town” on the south.

 Mom was the oldest of seven siblings, five girls, two boys: Carolyn, Catheryn, Ray, Connie, Colleen, Cheryl, and Randy.

 These kids grew up to stick together through all the ups and downs of life.
 Each of them, minus Ray who died when I was young, has been a nurturing influence in my life.

-Catheryn is good to remind me (always gently) the importance of using the titles of respect aunts and uncles deserve.
+- Catheryn is good to remind me (always gently) of the importance of using the titles of respect aunts and uncles deserve.